inveniosoftware/invenio-records-editor/docs/index.rst

 ..
     Copyright (C) 2018 CERN.
+    Invenio-Records-Editor
-    Invenio-Record-Editor is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.